akmav9jse/ncmpcpp-config/README.md

 # ncmpcpp with cover-art and "Mopidy-Spotify" (yea if u use mopidy) support

-Setup for displaying cover art in ncmpcpp with Mopidy-Spotify Support and Song Change Notifications with cover art.
+Setup for displaying cover art in ncmpcpp with Mopidy-Spotify Support and Song Change Notifications with cover art !! <3

 ## Dependencies